Skip to content

 Growth Method, a SaaS company, uses data-driven attribution to understand their customer journey.
 They track a customer’s interactions across multiple channels before a purchase is made.
 For instance, a customer might first discover Growth Method through a Google search, then click on a Facebook ad, read a blog post on the company’s website, and finally sign up for a free trial after receiving an email.

 By using data-driven attribution, Growth Method assigns credit to each of these touchpoints.
 They find that 40% of their customers first discover them through Google search, 30% click on a Facebook ad, 20% read a blog post, and 10% sign up after receiving an email.
 This data helps Growth Method understand which channels are most effective in driving conversions and where they should focus their marketing efforts.
+For a comprehensive guide, see everything you need to know about GA4 data-driven attribution.

 How does data-driven attribution work?